home-assistant/home-assistant.io/source/_includes/common-tasks/backups.md

         - The restore process mainly uses the eMMC, not the NVMe.
 3. If you are migrating to a new device:
    - You do not need to transfer the backup to a USB or SD card to bring it to your smart home hub.
-   - You will be able to access the explorer of your PC.
+   - You will be able to upload the backup file from the device you are accessing the onboarding from.
 4. This procedure assumes you have already completed the [installation](/installation/) procedure on your target device and are now viewing the welcome screen as part of the [onboarding](/getting-started/onboarding/).

 Note: Restoring from a backup will clear all data you had on this device.